zeromake/quasar/docs/src/pages/__elements.md

 2. Quasar Extras get imported (Roboto font -- if used, icons, animations, ...)
 3. Quasar CSS & your app's global CSS are imported
 4. App.vue is loaded (not yet being used)
-5. Store is imported (if using Pinia in src/stores or Vuex in src/store)
+5. Store is imported (if using Pinia in src/stores)
 6. Pinia (if using) is injected into the Vue app instance
 6. Router is imported (in src/router)